m3cinc/RepData_PeerAssessment1/PA1_template.md

 #### 3.2.
 Replace NAs with 5-min interval mean in activity

 We choose to implement a strategy to replace missing data with the average values computed in the same time slice, and use merging to append mean values automatically to the df.m subset.
-Since both dataframes have same interval series, it is the only key necessary to merge.
+Since both data frames have same interval series, it is the only key necessary to perform the merge.
 Since we definitely want to retain all data ,we use the option all=T.

 ```r
 df.m<-merge(df.m,hourly[,c(1,3)],all=T)     # merge with hourly